futoin/specs/draft/ftn8.3_client_auth.md

 1. Service must have pre-existing Master Secret exchange with AuthService
-2. Service/AuthService may want to protect from potential DoS attacks caused by other peer redirects either intentional, due to software bug or due to attacks from Client itself.
+2. Service/AuthService may want to protect from potential DoS attacks caused by other peer redirects either intentional or due to software bug or due to attacks from Client itself.
     - All redirects must be signed by derived key with "EXPOSED" purpose
     - Do not make direct requests to another peer for obviously faked redirects.
 3. AuthService must ask user for actions initiated by Service:
     - Only if query really comes from Service based on redirect signature.
-    - Any Auth Query must be based on a common template created in advance by Service in AuthService.
+    - Any Auth Query must be based on a persistent template created in advance by Service in AuthService.
     - Each Auth Query must have unique not reusable ID (UUID is acceptable).
     - Client redirection must only execute a known template associated with